 What Are Antibiotics?

 Antibiotics are powerful medicines that fight infections caused by bacteria.
+Antibiotics can be used for both treatment and prevention of these infections.
 Examples include penicillin and ciprofloxacin.
 They are not used for infections caused by viruses (such as colds, flu or COVID-19), and unnecessary antibiotics can be harmful.

 What Are Antibiotics and How Do I Know if I Need Them?

-Antibiotics are prescribed by a doctor, nurse practitioner or dentist, and obtained from a pharmacy.
+Antibiotics are prescribed by a health-care provider and obtained from a pharmacy.
 Some common reasons for prescribing antibiotics include strep throat, urinary tract infections, and pneumonia.

 Sometimes antibiotics are given to prevent infection but only in special cases such as prior to some surgeries or when a person’s immune system has been altered (for example, if receiving chemotherapy).
 Many common infections (such as ear infections) could be caused by viruses, or get better on their own without medication.
 Your health-care provider will decide whether or not antibiotics are required based on your situation.
 Download the Antibiotic Wise checklist.

 What Are Antibiotics and How Do I Take Them Safely?